 I was also drawn to the kusarigama, a unique Japanese weapon that is a sickle chained to a weight.
 The kusarigama however benefits from the following stats:

 There is no single attribute that will benefit both weapons; therefore, I have to allocate points into two separate attributes.
-Being a straight-up samurai in my playthrough and not diversified into ninjutsu, I had allocated points into Skill instead of Dexterity.
+As I didn’t diversify into ninjutsu, I had allocated points into Skill instead of Dexterity.
 This gives me extra points to spend on weapon skills.

 The stats Strength, Skill, and Dexterity align the best with swords and spears which I have no interest in.